themitosan/R3ditor/README.md

 <i>Note that you need to use a hex editor or extract the files using <a href="https://www.romhacking.net/utilities/1019/" target="_blank">BioFAT</a> to extract the messages.</i>

 ### Room Data Table (.rdt) [WIP]
-You can change messages, which item is in the room, change its position and its animation.
+You can edit messages, which item is in the room, change its position and its animation.
 [WIP]<br>
 Expect compatibility improvements and more features soon!

 ### Important